-The Chickahominy Health District Emergency Preparedness and Response team is responsible for public health disaster planning throughout Charles City, Goochland County, Hanover County, and New Kent County.
-Our mission is to effectively respond to any emergency impacting public health through preparation, collaboration, education and rapid intervention.
-The Emergency Preparedness and Response Programs involve state, regional and local emergency response partners working together to enhance readiness to respond to bioterrorism, infectious disease outbreaks, weather related events, and other public health emergencies.
-Funding to support these efforts is provided through grants from the U.S. Centers for Disease Control and Prevention, U.S. Health Resources Services Administration and the U.S. Department of Homeland Security.
+The Chickahominy Health District Emergency Preparedness and Response program is responsible for public health emergency planning throughout Charles City, Goochland, Hanover, and New Kent counties.
+Our role is to effectively respond to emergencies impacting public health through preparation, collaboration, education, and rapid intervention.
+The Emergency Preparedness and Response program works together with state, regional, and local emergency response partners to enhance readiness to respond to bioterrorism, infectious disease outbreaks, weather related events, and other public health emergencies.
+Funding to support these efforts is provided through grants from the U.S. Centers for Disease Control and Prevention, U.S. Health Resources Services Administration, and the U.S. Department of Homeland Security.

 For more information on emergency preparedness, visit readyvirginia.gov!

 For information on volunteering with the Greater Richmond Medical Reserve Corps click here!

 Our mission is to augment and assist existing community operations during large-scale emergencies, aid in response to pressing healthcare needs, improve community emergency preparedness, and strengthen public health infrastructure!

 The Greater Richmond MRC unit spans 3 health districts and 6 localities: City of Richmond, Counties of Charles City, Goochland, Hanover, Henrico, and New Kent.

 MRC volunteers include medical and public health professionals, as well as other community members without healthcare backgrounds.
 MRC units engage these volunteers to strengthen public health, improve emergency response capabilities, and build community resiliency.
 Volunteers prepare for and respond to natural disasters, such as wildfires, hurricanes, tornados, blizzards, and floods, as well as other emergencies affecting public health, such as disease outbreaks.
 They frequently contribute to community health activities that promote healthy habits.